I Can Get It for You Wholesale: Productions

-The 1951 film with the same title is based very loosely on the original novel.

 The musical premiered on Broadway at the Shubert Theatre on March 22, 1962.
 Directed by Arthur Laurents and choreographed by Herbert Ross, it starred Elliott Gould as Harry Bogen.
 In addition to Streisand in the small role of Bogen's secretary, Miss Marmelstein, the supporting cast included Lillian Roth as Mrs. Bogen and Marilyn Cooper as Ruthie Rivkin, with Harold Lang, Bambi Linn, Ken LeRoy, and Sheree North.
 On October 1, it transferred to The Broadway Theatre, where it closed on December 9 after a total run of two previews and 300 performances.
 Gould and Streisand later married.

-In 1991, the American Jewish Theatre staged a revival directed and choreographed by Richard Sabellico.
+The American Jewish Theatre staged a 1991 revival directed and choreographed by Richard Sabellico.
 The production starred Evan Pappas as Bogen, Carolee Carmello as Ruthie, Jim Brachitta as Teddy, and Vicki Lewis as Miss Marmelstein.
 It was nominated for the Outer Critics Circle Award as Best Revival, and Best Actor in a Musical for Pappas.

-In 2002, Arcola Theatre in London, a former clothes factory, produced the show for its second anniversary.
+Arcola Theatre in London, a former clothes factory, produced the show in 2002 for its second anniversary.
 The director was Mehmet Ergen with co-director William Galinsky.

-In 2023, the Classic Stage Company staged a revival starring Santino Fontana, Judy Kuhn and Julia Lester.
+Off-Broadway Classic Stage Company produced a revised version of the show in 2023, starring Santino Fontana, Judy Kuhn, and Julia Lester.
+The revival yielded a new cast recording, released early in 2025.

 Plot

 Harry Bogen is an ambitious, unscrupulous young businessman in the 1930s New York City garment industry.
-He will stop at nothing to get to the top: he lies to his mother and his long-suffering girlfriend, Ruthie Rivkin, who try to help him become a better person, but he embezzles company funds from Apex Modes and betrays his friends and partners.
-Harry leaves Ruthie to take up with Martha Mills, a gold-digging dancer in Club Rio Rhumba, as tough and hard as the diamonds Harry rewards her with.
-But Harry goes bankrupt and loses his fairweather friends.
-Only his mother and Ruthie stand by him, but there is a surprising ally to re-emerge from the past.
+He will stop at nothing to get to the top; he lies to his mother and his long-suffering girlfriend, Ruthie Rivkin.
+They try to help him become a better person, but Harry embezzles company funds and betrays his friends and partners.
+Harry leaves Ruthie for Martha Mills, a gold-digging dancer as tough and hard as the diamonds Harry rewards her with.
+But Harry goes bankrupt and loses his fair-weather friends.
+Only his mother and Ruthie stand by him, but a surprising ally re-emerges from the past.